pylls/gosmt/README.md

 # gosmt
 A golang implementation of a sparse Merkle tree with efficient caching strategies.
-Note that this is a proof-of-concept.
+Note that this is a proof-of-concept implementation, please do not use for anything serious.

 #### Sparse Merkle Trees
 A sparse Merkle tree (SMT) is a Merkle (hash) tree that contains a leaf